xenanetworks/open-automation-python-api/docs/source/getting_started/installation.rst

 XOA Python API is available to install and upgrade via the `Python Package Index <https://pypi.org/>`_.
 Alternatively, you can also install and upgrade from the source file.

-* If you prefer installing/upgrading/uninstalling automatically, go to Section `From PyPi Using pip`_.
-* If you prefer installing/upgrading manually, go to Section `Manually From Source`_.

 Prerequisites
 -------------